Disturbing Behavior: Plot

 High school senior Steve Clark is new to Cradle Bay, a picturesque island community in Washington state's Puget Sound.
 His family has moved from Chicago after the suicide of eldest son Allen, a loss Steve still struggles with.
 On his first day of school, Steve befriends three outcast students: Gavin Strick, U.V., and Rachel Wagner.
-He also meets school psychologist Dr. Edgar Caldicott, who suggests he join the Blue Ribbons program, a "motivational workshop."
+He also meets school psychologist Dr. Edgar Caldicott, who suggests he join the Blue Ribbons program, a "motivational workshop".

-The Blue Ribbons, a clique of preppy, clean-cut overachievers, attempt to recruit Steve, but Gavin steers him away, claiming they are a murderous cult that has been "lobotomized and brainwashed" by Caldicott.
+The Blue Ribbons, a clique of preppy, clean-cut overachievers, attempt to recruit Steve, but Gavin steers him away, claiming they are a murderous cult that has been "brainwashed and lobotomized" by Caldicott.
 Steve is skeptical of the theory but keeps his distance from the Ribbons.

 Outside a grocery store, Rachel is approached by Chug, a Blue Ribbon who is attracted to her.
-When he catches sight of Rachel in her midriff-baring outfit, he flies into a rage and savagely beats up a guy inside the store.
+When he catches sight of Rachel in her midriff-baring outfit, he flies into a rage and savagely beats up a man inside the store.
 Chug nearly kills him while the town's police chief, Officer Cox, simply looks on.
-When Steve asks what just happened, Rachel claims it must be 'roid rage.
+When Steve asks what just happened, Rachel deduces it must be "roid rage".
 Gavin again insists on his mind control theory, producing photos of former burnout friends who were "reprogrammed" into Blue Ribbons.

-Gavin takes Steve to a school hideout where they eavesdrop on a parents’ meeting hosted by Caldicott.
+Gavin takes Steve to a school hideout where they eavesdrop on a parents' meeting hosted by Caldicott.
 After Gavin hears his parents signed him up for the Blue Ribbons, he shows Steve a gun he plans to use on potential brainwashers.
 Steve calls him paranoid and wrestles the gun away from him.
 The next day, Gavin shows up to school with a totally transformed look and attitude befitting the Blue Ribbons.

 Steve tries to reach Gavin, but other Blue Ribbons impede.
 He is beaten up by the clique, with Gavin landing the final blow.
 At home, he finds Blue Ribbon member Lorna in his living room, having just tutored his younger sister Lindsay.
 Lorna attempts to seduce him, but in her arousal, she flies into a violent rage.
 Repeating the words "wrong, bad", she smashes a wall mirror with her head and attacks Steve with a shard, but he subdues her, and she snaps out of her episode.